natemoo-re/deckdeckgo-docs/docs/slides/app-slides-concept/app-slides-concept.md

   </deckgo-deck>
 </div>

+## Note

-*Note: If you would miss or need further templates, don't hesitate to open an issue and/or submit a PR, it would be my pleasure to add more options*
+If you would miss or need further templates, don't hesitate to open an issue and/or submit a PR, it would be my pleasure to add more options.

 [DeckDeckGo]: https://deckdeckgo.com